h-wakaa/AI-Web-Scraper/README.md

 ## 3. Set Up API Keys

-Create a `.env` file in your project directory and add the following API keys:
+Create a `.env` file in your App directory and add the following API keys:

 ```env
 GROQ_API_KEY=gsk_************************************************